ubergrape/grape-electron/README.md

 electron-boilerplate
 ==============
-Comprehensive boilerplate application for [Electron runtime](http://electron.atom.io).
+Based on a [comprehensive boilerplate](https://github.com/szwacz/electron-boilerplate) application for [Electron runtime](http://electron.atom.io).

 Scope of this project: